TORONTO — The Ottawa Redblacks felt like it was just a matter of time before they removed the zero from the left side of the CFL standings column.

 The Redblacks reclaimed their three-point lead when Ward hits a 31-yard field goal with a second left to play.
 Ottawa led 6-3 going into the second quarter.

 Toronto responded with the first major of the game.
-McLeod Bethel-Thompson found Brandon Banks for a 29-yard touchdown pass as the Argos took a 10-6 lead after Bede’s successful convert kick with 7:17 remaining in the second quarter.
+McLeod Bethel-Thompson found Brandon Banks for a 29-yard touchdown pass as the Argos took a 10-6 lead after Bede’s successful convert kick with 7:17 left to play in the second quarter.

 Bede hit his second field goal from 32 yards, giving Toronto a 13-6 lead with 55 seconds remaining until halftime.